profdblair/ChantsAdventure/design-docs/specifications.md

 ## Game parameters are:

 -	Player starts with health worth 12,500 points
--	Player will have a certain amount of time to find the Bird of Happiness
+-	Player will have a certain amount of time to find the Bird of Knowledge
 -	Player gain or lose points depending on the events that happen during the game
 -	Player loses the game if she runs out of points or time

 ## Game objects of interest:

--	Bird of Happiness (BOH) – Rescue to win the game
+-	Bird of Knowledge (BOK) – Rescue to win the game
 -	Hobgoblins – run the city of Benightedness
--	Player – Version 1 is a single player game
+-	Player – Chants Adventure is a single player game
--	Benightedness - city
+-	Benightedness - world
 -	Path – all paths are bi-directional
 -	Location – points on the map
--	Directions – Eight total [E, W, N, S]
+-	Directions - node number or name
 -	Objects – help or hurt the quest in finding BOH
 -	Specters – hired by Hobgoblins to do their dirty work such as stealing health points